PHPFlasher is modular and consists of multiple libraries, allowing users to install and use only the specific components they need for their project.

 ->priority(2)

-->info('Priority 2 → Your message has been received and is being processed.');
+->info('Priority 2 → Your contact has been added and a confirmation email has been sent.');

 $priority |